 16. Aroma Beads (a.k.a.
 “Kisses”).

-Popularly known as “kisses,” these aroma beads aren’t actually toys to begin with.
+Popularly known as “kisses,” these aroma beads aren’t actually toys, to begin with.
 However, it became a source of amusement for ’90s kids, so much so that an urban legend was born from this harmless air freshener.
-Youngsters who bought the story went as far as putting the “kisses” to a wet cotton inside a matchbox, believing that doing so would get these “kisses” pregnant and eventually multiply itself almost magically.
+Youngsters who bought the story went as far as putting the “kisses” in wet cotton inside a matchbox, believing that doing so would get these “kisses” pregnant and eventually multiply itself almost magically.

 Sadly, it was indeed a mere urban legend.
 Aroma beads are super absorbent, up to 30% to 40% fragrance oil.
 Once it absorbs a liquid, it tends to increase in size and therefore creates an illusion that it somehow multiplies.
 And so started the story that fooled us all.

 The rocking horse, which originated in 19th-century Europe, and its other variations also made its way to the local toy market.
 Toy horses in the Philippines are either imported from other countries or locally-made in the famous wood carving town of Paete, Laguna.